mealal/mongospark/magellan.md

 <h2>Using Spark Magellan (https://github.com/harsha2010/magellan) for processing MongoDB GeoJSON data</h2>

-Used data from the folowoing article:<br/>
+Used data from the following article:<br/>
 https://docs.mongodb.com/manual/tutorial/geospatial-tutorial/<br/>

 The following files were imported into MongoDB data database:<br/>